3ll3d00d/beqdesigner/src/test/readme.md

 * can choose to show filters
 * can choose to show legend
 * can show peak or avg only or show both
+* can show filtered or unfiltered or both
 * can change graph limits
 * can show values by frequency for each line